ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*Friday, Week 3, September 2028 - Macro Creator Phase*
+*Saturday, Week 3, September 2028 - Macro Creator Phase*